datamindedbe/conveyor-samples/mlops/housing/README.md

 #### Data validation

 In this step we will use the [pandera](https://pandera.readthedocs.io/en/stable/) library to validate our data.
-To iterate quickly we do this first in notebook.
-In Jupyter, open `notebooks/validation.ipynb` and have a look at the validation put in place.
-We leave it up to the user to experiment and add some additional validation.
+We can specify the datatype, whether or not the value is nullable and check conditions for the value.

-We will use the code of the notebook to write our first job.
 In VSCode or Jupyter, open `src/housing/jobs/validate.py`.
-We have taken the code from our notebook, validated the schema and stored the output as a [parquet](https://parquet.apache.org/) file.
 Open `dags/housing.py` and have a look at the `validate_task`.
 This describes how the code is called.

 You can test the code remotely by running `conveyor run --env samples` and selecting the `validate_data` task.
-Another approach of testing and debugging the code is to call the code directly from the notebook.
-In Jupyter, open `notebooks/debug.ipynb` and run the the first few cells and call the `run` function of the validate task.

 #### Data preparation